LOS ANGELES MEDICAL MALPRACTICE ATTORNEY

 - Breach of duty of care: The health care professional who had the duty of care for you must have failed in his or her duty by not exercising the degree of care or medical skill that another health care professional in the same specialty would have used in an equal situation.
 This element often requires that your medical malpractice attorney gets expert testimony as to the expected practices in similar situations.

-- Causation: You must also prove that that the breach of duty by the health care practitioner caused your injuries.
+- Causation: You must also prove that the breach of duty by the health care practitioner caused your injuries.
 This linking of the breach in duty to your injuries may also require expert testimony.

 - Damages: You must finally prove that you suffered some type of emotional or physical injury while under the care of the health care professional.
 The injury can be a new one or an aggravation of an existing injury.